Cyang18/Distributed-System-Song-Recommended/Code/Soptify_Rec/Readme.md

 After opening setting, find your Client ID and Client Secret ID.
 Then copy these ID, and place them into .env.

+Run the main.py and get your access token, and make sure to save it.

 Second Step: